-Supervisions for each paper in Part IB are organised by their respective Course Organisers, unlike Part IA which were organised by each College.
-Students should expect to be contacted by their supervisor in the first few weeks of term.
-If you have not been contacted by the end of October you should notify the relevant Course Organiser or your Director of Studies immediately.
+Supervisions for PBS papers in Part IB are organised by College.
+Students should be introduced to their supervisors by their Director of Studies in the first week of term.
+If you have not been contacted by mid-October you should notify the relevant Course Organiser or your Director of Studies immediately.